LordDashMe/github-contribution-stats/README.md

 ## Purpose

 Actually if you don't know Github released a feature Github README profile (they say a Secret Repository :smile:).
-And I think this project will help you to give additional content to include or show for your Github README Profile.
+And I think this project will help you to give additional content for your Github README Profile.

 ## Ratings